KRakeesh04/s1/src/content/docs/mechanics/dynamics/02-2d-kinematics-of-rigid-body.md

 ### Rigid body

-A solid body that doesn't deforms.
+A solid body that doesn't deform.

 ### Degrees of freedom

-In the motion of a rigid body in 2D kinematics, there are 3 degrees of freedom.
+In the motion of a rigid body in 2D kinematics, there are $3$ degrees of freedom. $ $

 - Movement along $x$ direction
 - Movement along $y$ direction
 - Rotation about $z$ direction

-In 3D, there are 6 degrees of freedom: movement and rotation along each direction.
+In 3D, there are $6$ degrees of freedom: movement and rotation along each direction. $ $

 ### Translation